pelavarre/byoverbs/futures.md

 i gather notes here when they reach me, then later i spread them out above

++ mv.py should toggle itself off?
++ mv.py should stop freaking over trailing '/'
++ cp.py should work like mv.py

++ cal.py should give me 'cal && cal -m 1 2023' on 20/Dec
++ + but did give me 'cal && cal -m 12 2022'

++ mv.py should trace its calls of 'date +' and of 'ls -1rt'

 + tty stdin g should mean qo, else g -R $PWD

 + open.py of a thin decimal number should put that number into a recent web address